 Any type converters that were helping to bridge non-identical port types are automatically deleted when their incoming cables are deleted.

-10.2.6 Rearranging nodes, cables, and comments
+10.2.6 Modifying and rearranging nodes, cables, and comments

 You can move nodes and comments within your canvas by selecting one or more of them and either dragging them or pressing the arrow keys on your keyboard.